-If I Were To Train A Horse by Jack Brainard
+If I Were To Train A Horse

 In this book, Jack Brainard, legendary horse trainer, breeder, and judge, shares his valuable horse experience and knowledge with the world.
 Brainard has shown, bred, and trained horses for over 50 years, and in this book he discusses his knowledge of horsemanship focused on the understanding of the horse’s mind.
 This book is an excellent read for anyone interested in learning about classical horsemanship, as well as some aspects of equine history, anatomy, psychology, and philosophy.

 A quick, easy to read booklet with excellent illustrations and photos by renowned bit maker Greg Darnell.
 This booklet is full of useful information on both snaffles and curb bits.
 Mr. Darnell explains the differences in types of bits and suggests what the succession of bits should be as your horse advances in training.
 If you’d like to know how each part of a bit works, and how your horse is likely to respond to different bits, this is the booklet for you!
 Keep this great reference tool handy for whenever you’ll need to know more about bits.

 Legends Volume 9 is a continuation of the popular series that showcases legendary American Quarter Horses.
 This volume profiles 17 stallions and 3 mares, many of whom rank among the most influential Quarter Horses that ever lived.
 From Smart Little Lena to Gunner and First Down Dash to Zips Chocolate Chip, the lineup is filled with horses that still influence all aspects of Quarter Horse competition.
 Written by some of the best authors in the equine publishing industry, Legends Volume 9 truly has something for every Quarter Horse enthusiast. – Western Horseman